The All-Powerful Program Board in Metronome

 One of the most important features in Metronome is the Program Board that allows teams to quickly and easily visualize the feature completion dates, feature and story dependencies and also track any blockers that may impact the completion of the features and stories during the PI execution.

-The Program Board in Metronome displays the initial set of features identified for the PI.
+Metronome displays the initial set of features identified for the PI.
 During the first breakout session of PI Planning, teams access the Program Board can view the features, using filters, that they plan to work on in the upcoming PI.
 During the planning sessions, teams identify improvement features.
 Teams can then add these features directly to the Program Board.
 Using Metronome, teams can also break each feature down into stories and assign them to iterations without having to navigate away from the Program Board.

 With Metronome, teams can quickly set/create and establish the capacity for each iteration in the Program Board.
 Metronome has visual indicators that helps team plan and commit to stories.